File Your FAFSA Early!

 - After successful transfer, the FAFSA application will display a message indicating you have successfully saved your information.

 - Select the Sign and Submit tab at the top of the page.
 A summary of changes will be displayed.
 Review for accuracy.
-Both the parent and student's PIN number are required to complete the correction.
+Both the parent and student's FSA ID number are required to complete the correction.

 - If you would like to use the IRS Data Retrieval Tool to transfer student tax information to the FAFSA, proceed to the student financial information section on the FAFSA website.
 Select “Already Completed” for the question which reads: “Have you (the student) completed your IRS income tax return or another tax return?”